Sandwichie123/FreshFileSurface/README.md

 ## Credits
 - erumi321 - taught me how to mod this game
 - plimbo scrimbly - helped with c2 ephyra code
-- mininet - figured out how to fix summit endshop bug
+- mininet - figured out how to fix a summit endshop crash by having it not spawn items

 Don't try to use this mod after First-Run :)